 There may be issues with your settings or internet browser.
 Call Onlife at 1-877-369-0285.

-No. The requirement to complete the required steps in order to receive the reward of a lower OOP max in 2017 only applies to you, the employee who is the primary policy holder in our medical insurance.
+No. The requirement to complete the required steps in order to receive the reward of a lower OOP max in 2017 only applies to you, the employee who carries the medical insurance plan.
 It does not apply to spouses, even if your covered spouse also works at UAMS.
 Your covered family members are not eligible for the free biometric screening.
 But keep in mind that they should still get an annual physical/wellness visit each year, covered in full under our plan at zero member cost.

 Even though spouses are not part of the annual wellness program, they are encouraged to utilize the free wellness services offered by Onlife.
 Keep in mind that the reward – the potential savings from a lower OOP maximum — is tied to your completion of the wellness program.
-Whatever you do, or don’t do, will determine benefits for your entire family in 2017.
+Whatever you do, or don’t do, will determine benefits for your entire family next year.

-No. This wellness program only applies to employees who are enrolled in the UA medical plan as of August 1, 2016.
-This means employees who start work in August, but who won’t have coverage take effect until September 1, are not required to do this.
-They and other new employees whose coverage starts after August 1 will complete the wellness actions next year, in the summer of 2017, as first-timers.
+No. This wellness program only applies to employees who are enrolled in the UA medical plan as of July 31, 2017.
+This means employees who start work in July, but who won’t have coverage take effect until August 1, are not required to do this.
+They and other new employees whose coverage starts on or after August 1 will complete the wellness actions next year, in the summer of 2018, as first-timers.
 But we encourage all covered employees and their spouses to be well, therefore new employees enrolled in our medical plan can certainly use Onlife’s services.

 No, the reward is tied to your participation in the wellness program.
 You, the employee, must complete the requirements in order for the lower OOP max to be applied to your covered family members.